What is tetralogy of Fallot?

 Tetralogy of Fallot

 Tetralogy of Fallot is a rare, complex congenital (present at birth) heart defect.
 Named after the physician who first described this condition in 1888, tetralogy of Fallot is the name for a cluster of four heart defects:

-Pulmonary stenosis: Blood normally flows from the right ventricle through a valve into the pulmonary artery in the lungs where it gets loaded with oxygen.
-Pulmonary stenosis is a narrowing of that valve tissue.
+Pulmonary stenosis: Blood normally flows from the right ventricle through a valve or flap into the pulmonary artery in the lungs where it gets loaded with oxygen.
+Pulmonary stenosis is a narrowing of the valve between the right ventricle and the pulmonary artery, or the muscle growth immediately below the valve (subpulmonic stenosis).
 Often, the narrowing not only involves the valve, but also the muscle directly below it.
 The constriction of the passageway causes the heart to pump harder to push the blood through and reduces the amount of blood flowing through the valve.